JimmyCarter5417/Chess/README.md

 # chess
-a Chinese chess game based on qt
+a Chinese chess game based on qt with some classical algorithms and design